-Box 1 VAT Due on Sales and Other Outputs
+Box 1: VAT Due on Sales and Other Outputs

-Example: if you have invoiced your customers £10,000 including VAT and your flat rate percentage is 14.5% you would include £1,450.00
+So, say for example, that you have invoiced your customers £10,000 including VAT and your flat rate percentage is 14.5%, you would include £1,450.00 in Box 1.

-Box 2 VAT Due on in this Period on Acquisitions from other EC Member States
+Box 2: VAT Due on in this Period on Acquisitions from other EC Member States

 If you have not bought any goods from EC member states then 0.00 will appear in Box 2 of your flat rate vat return.
 If you have purchased goods (not services) from EC member states, then read this on Box 2 EC Acquisitions to find out how to handle these types of purchases and what figures will be generated in this box.

-Box 3 Total VAT Due
+Box 3: Total VAT Due

-Box 4 VAT reclaimed on Purchases and other inputs (including EC acquisitions)
+Box 4: VAT reclaimed on Purchases and other inputs (including EC acquisitions)

 - You have made EC acquisitions and need to enter details of the goods you have bought on your VAT returns.

-Box 5 Net VAT to be Paid or Reclaimed
+Box 5: Net VAT to be Paid or Reclaimed

-Box 6 Total Value of Sales
+Box 6: Total Value of Sales

 Box 6 will show total amount of income that you used to work out your flat rate percentage including VAT.
-This is the figure that was invoiced/collected from your customers including VAT at the standard rate of 20% not your flat rate percentage.
+This is the figure that was invoiced or paid by your customers including VAT at the standard rate of 20%, not your flat rate percentage.

-Box 7 Total Value of Purchases
+Box 7: Total Value of Purchases

 - Have made EC acquisitions and need to enter cost (excluding VAT) of the goods you have bought.